In previous articles, we touched on different building solutions to prevent

 Polyurethane barrier against radon gas: the case of S-35RGB-ECO system

-The S-35RGB- ECO polyurethane system has an excellent behaviour as a barrier against radon gas according to tests conducted by Synthesia, it offers these advantages:
+Following tests conducted by Synthesia, it is concluded that the S-35RGB-ECO polyurethane system has an excellent behaviour as a barrier against radon gas; it offers these advantages:

 - It is ecologically formulated (not HFC), with an ultra-low GWP and it's non ozone-depleting.